slcs-jsc/mptrac/README.md

 MPTRAC is developed at the Jülich Supercomputing Centre, Forschungszentrum Jülich, Germany.

-The project is made available as open-source software to promote transparency, collaboration, and innovation in atmospheric transport modeling.
+The project is released as open-source software to support transparent use and collaborative development.

 MPTRAC is distributed under the terms of the
 [GNU General Public License v3.0](https://github.com/slcs-jsc/mptrac/blob/master/COPYING).